 According to a report, 90% of art students are not working in their profession two years after graduating.

-An evening class would have been more useful.
+An evening class would have been more useful and a better investment than a bloody arts degree.

 Selling your art in high-end galleries doesn’t sound so appealing, does it?